 How Important is Sleep?

 Sleeping is not just about completing the body’s request for rest.
 A healthy amount of sleep is actually needed for brain plasticity or the brain’s ability to absorb input.
 Not enough sleep makes the brain unable to process well and has trouble remembering in the future.
 Good sleep can improve concentration, cognition, productivity, and performance.
+All the more reasons to use a sleep tracker.

 According to research, good sleep has been seen to improve problem-solving skills among children and adults alike.
 Aside from that, sleeping well is linked to maximizing athletic performance and positive emotional well-being.